dmlc/xgboost/doc/tutorials/saving_model.rst

 XGBoost.
 Here is the initial draft of JSON schema for the output model (not serialization, which will not be stable as noted above).
 It's subject to change due to the beta status.
 For an example of parsing XGBoost tree model, see ``/demo/json-model``.
+Please notice the "weight_drop" field used in "dart" booster.
+XGBoost does not scale tree leaf directly, instead it saves the weights as a separated array.

 .. include:: ../model.schema
    :code: json